wangxdmm/monan/packages/types/README.md

-## A collection of types used in TypeScript projects.
+# A collection of types used in Typescript projects.
+You can just mark it as an devDependencies

 ## Installation